Ageing Well: Why a Woman’s Happiness in Later Life Depends on These 3 Things

 That’s why caring for your body early in life is one of the deepest forms of self-respect.
 A strong, healthy body spares you unnecessary suffering later on.
 Those who stay well into their older years often live more freely.
 They travel, make new friends, pursue hobbies, and enjoy life on their own terms.

-The truth is, old age itself isn’t frightening.
-What feels frightening is losing independence.
-But if you start caring for your health now: eating well, staying active, managing stress, and getting regular checkups.
+If we understand that this loss of autonomy is what truly troubles us, the solution becomes clearer.
+By caring for your health now: eating well, staying active, managing stress, and getting regular checkups.
 You give yourself the gift of freedom in the years to come.

 Whether you’re married or single, with children or without, the quality of your old age depends less on who’s beside you and more on how well you’ve cared for yourself.
 Because when your security depends on others, it can never be fully guaranteed.
 Life changes, people change, and circumstances shift.
 The only person you can truly rely on, in the end, is yourself.